timlindeberg/ShellConfigDeployer/README.md

 }
 ```

-This configuration will deploy the folder .oh-my-zsh and the files .zshrc and
+This configuration will deploy the folder `.oh-my-zsh` and the files `.zshrc`
-.gitconfig placed in ~ on to the remote host and install zsh and tree.
+and `.gitconfig` placed in ~ on to the remote host and install `unzip` and
-It will ignore .git folders and .DS_Store files and sign on to the server using
+`tree`.
+It will ignore `.git` folders and `.DS_Store` files and sign on to the
-the user 'vagrant' and install programs using apt-get.
+server using the user `vagrant` and install programs using `apt-get`.
-It will also install zsh and change the default login shell for the user to
+It will also install `zsh` and use it as the default login shell for the user.
-zsh.
-Server and port can be specified in the configuration but is normally
-given as a command line argument.

 ##### NOTE:

-Most Unix systems come with unzip already installed but not all. unzip is
+Not all Unix systems come with `unzip` already installed. `unzip` is needed by SCD
-needed to deploy the configuration files.
-By adding unzip to the programs list
+to deploy the configuration files.
+By adding `unzip` to the programs list you can
-you can make sure that unzip is installed before deploying the files.
+make sure that it is installed before deploying the files.

 ## Configuration options